emekalites/orgs-election/readme.txt

 Allow all (or a subset of) registered users to elect new board members from a predefined list.

 * Set an enddate for the voting and the allowed number of votes per candidate.
-* Original Language: English
-* Translation incl : French and Italian [not tested]

 For usage information, see   Settings > Board Election